DANCING PANDAS

 4. Save some money and only choose the single entry option for the PAK visa.
 They offer the multiple entry option but never issue it.

-Driving to Hunza Valley Pakistan Old Silk Road
+Things to do in Hunza Valley Pakistan

 The sights along the road from Gilgit to Hunza Valley – the Old Silk Road